Sach97/serverless-numpy/README.md

 # serverless-numpy
-A ready to deploy repo explained in this [blog](https://serverless.com/blog/serverless-python-packaging/)
+A ready to deploy repo as explained in this [blog](https://serverless.com/blog/serverless-python-packaging/)

 ## Prerequesites